thewhistleorg/thewhistle/dev/technology-trial-notes.md

 To this end, they could be allocated a random identifier such as with [adjective-adjective-animal](https://www.npmjs.com/package/adjective-adjective-animal).
-This might have to be used in conjuction with a password, to avoid abuse?
+This might have to be used in conjunction with a password, to avoid abuse?

 If *The Whistle* wanted to be able to contact victims/survivors, we would have to collect either a telephone number or an e-mail.
 This would be entirely at the discretion of the victim/survivor.